morrownr/USB-WiFi/home/FAQ.md

 -----

-Can the C states setting in the bios cause problems with Linux wireless drivers?
+Can the C-states setting in the bios cause problems with Linux wireless drivers?

 Yes.
 CPU C-states (power-saving sleep states) can cause latency and communication drops with USB and PCIe wireless devices.
 Deep sleep states shut down parts of the CPU, USB bus and PCIe bus.
 This can lead to wireless devices that occasionally fail to wake up in time, causing the connection to drop, the driver to hang or performance to suffer.